voscarmv/issue-finder/README.md

 > A search engine to find newbie-friendly github issues.
 The issue finder helps you find a list of beginner-friendly GitHub repos, backed by Y Combinator, that have Ruby and Javascript issues that are good for new contributors.

+Watch [this video](https://youtu.be/Jl4GdOiZ4tk) for additional details and a chance to join our Whatsapp group!
+Feel free to join and contribute :)

 Your Open Source Finder![Issue Finder](https://user-images.githubusercontent.com/55185309/192666222-de6ea265-0b24-44cc-b1b6-ed5dd8cc6502.png)

 ## Issue Finder Live